Skip to navigation Skip to content

 Accommodation payments for residential care

-Table 7: this table contains information relating to assessing accommodation payments (for residential care only) for a hardship claim.
+Table 7: contains information relating to assessing accommodation payments (for residential care only) for a hardship claim.

 Item